How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Uniqueness of the Distributions of Euler curves up to actions

 \begin{rmk-defn} There is some historical variation of the definition of a homological critical value and we refer the reader to~\cite{CritValue} for a comparison and contrast of two candidate definitions along with several interesting examples. \end{rmk-defn}

-We now state a lower bound on the number of critical values of a generic complex when filtered in a generic direction.
+We now state a lower bound on the number of critical values of a generic complex when filtered in a direction in $\Sigma(X)$.

-\begin{lem} If $K$ is a generic finite geometric simplicial complex embedded in $\R^d$, then for almost all $v\in S^{d-1}$ the height function $h_v$ has at least $d-1$ Euler critical values, i.e.~values for which the Euler characteristic of the sub-level set changes. \end{lem}
+\begin{lem} If $K$ is a generic finite geometric simplicial complex embedded in $\R^d$ with vertex set $X$ then for all $v\in \Sigma(X)$ the height function $h_v$ has at least $d-1$ Euler critical values, i.e.~values for which the Euler characteristic of the sub-level set changes.